 Frog Lane Farm and Fairview House will be carefully considered throughout the project.
 During construction, measures will be put in place to protect them from damage or disturbance.
 Following completion, their settings will be respected through sensitive layout and landscaping, ensuring they remain part of the area’s historic character.
 Any potential impacts will be assessed as part of the Heritage Report, with mitigation agreed where necessary.

-The scheme features a range of community benefits, including:
+The scheme also features a range of community benefits, including:

 A new local centre, including commercial and community spaces, serving both the development and wider residents